jamesob/jamesob.github.io/_posts/2017-01-28-destruction-creation.md

 I wonder if we'd have computers today if World War II hadn't been so terrifically horrible.

-The death, destruction, and general frenzy that comes with an existential crisis at the national level drive individuals to do remarkable things.
-Not hard to imagine that's because survival and way of life are on the line.
+Not hard to imagine that the death, destruction, and general frenzy that comes with an existential crisis at the national level drive individuals to do remarkable things.
 Code breaking and the development of nuclear weapons during WWII undoubtedly pushed computing forward.

 Alan Turing, the father (or at the very least the guy who delivered the baby) of modern computing, started work on [the theoretical basis for the computer](https://en.wikipedia.org/wiki/Turing_machine) back in 1936, before WWII, but he spent the war holed up in Bletchely Park, putting into application much of the theory about computing that he'd been developing beforehand:

 > The British needed mathematicians to crack the German Navy’s Enigma code.
 > Turing worked in the British top-secret Government Code and Cipher School at